sigpwny/2024-ectf-uiuc/docs/misc_protocol.md

 ## List Components
 The host will ask the Application Processor to "list" its components.
-The Application Processor, upon receiving the message from the host, has to ping the components.
-It will send magic bytes recognizable to the components and waits for responses from the components.
-If a response is not received within a threshold of one second, the AP logs the component as "not found" to the Host, but if a response is received, then the AP logs the component ID to the Host.
+The Application Processor, upon receiving the message from the host, will list its provisioned components.
+It will then send a magic byte as a ping to every I2C address.
+For components that are present and responsive, they will send a magic byte pong as well as its component ID, which will prompt the Application Processor to send the component ID to the host.

 ```mermaid
 sequenceDiagram